woju/qubes-core-admin/doc/manpages/qvm-shutdown.rst

    force operation, even if may damage other VMs (eg. shutdown of network provider)

-.. option:: --wait

-   wait for the VMs to shut down

 .. option:: --timeout

-   timeout after which domains are killed when using :option:`--wait`
+   timeout after which a domain is killed

 Authors
 -------